Speakers' Corner: Indonesia

 Mass demonstration and speeches are traditionally held on the Hotel Indonesia roundabout Selamat Datang Monument.
 This venue however, is located the middle of Jakarta's main boulevard and commercial district, thus causing a severe traffic jam when a rally is held.
 To accommodate this, Jakarta's provincial government built a small park on the northwestern corner of the Merdeka Square, across the Istana Merdeka, Indonesia's presidential palace.
 Officially named 'Taman Pandang Istana' (Palace-View Park), this park is known commonly as 'Taman Unjuk Rasa' (Demonstration Park).

 Italy

-As a tribute to democracy and freedom of speech, in Lajatico, Pisa there a small area designated as Speakers' Corner ("L'angolo del parlatore") on a corner of the Vittorio Veneto main square.
+As a tribute to democracy and freedom of speech, in Lajatico, Pisa, there a small area designated as Speakers' Corner ("L'angolo del parlatore") on a corner of the Vittorio Veneto main square.
 It is opened for the public to speak on Sundays (9 to 11 a.m. and 4 to 6 p.m.).
 The first speaker was the mayor Alessio Barbarfieri, who highlighted the importance of the acts of speaking and listening for a good and effective local governance.

+Since the Roman age, there is the "Statua del Pasquino", a sculpture in Rome where everyone can attach anonymous criticism in written form; similar thing happens with Toni Rioba statue in Venice.